Willy Adames Player Props: Brewers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have the 17th-ranked team ERA among all MLB pitching staffs (4.32).
+- The Pirates have the 17th-ranked team ERA across all league pitching staffs (4.34).

-- The Pirates surrender the second-fewest home runs in baseball (68 total, one per game).
+- Pirates pitchers combine to give up 70 home runs (one per game), the third-fewest in baseball.

+- The Pirates will send Ortiz (1-3) to the mound to make his seventh start of the season.
+He is 1-3 with a 4.64 ERA and 20 strikeouts in 33 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.